 Models showcase Moschino’s Fall 2017 collection, with clothing made to appear as if crafted from torn fashion magazine pages, paired with bold, avant-garde footwear that highlights the brand’s signature creativity

 A mini trash can, a roll of tissue, and a missing sock were used as handbags.
-Accessories were junk, like a garbage can lid hat, a bicycle wheel headband, and a fur stole made of stuffed rats.
+Accessories were junk, such as a garbage can lid hat, a bicycle wheel headband, and a fur stole made from stuffed rats.

 He also dressed a model in a dry cleaning bag — complete with a hanger — and another in shower curtains paired with a bath mat shawl in the same fashion show.

-Models wearing a garbage bag dress with a trash can lid hat, a dry cleaning bag dress with a sock handbag, and a plastic bag top with a crystal-draped skirt.
+Models wearing a dress made from a garbage bag with a trash can lid hat, a dry cleaning bag dress paired with a sock handbag, and a plastic bag top with a crystal-draped skirt.

 Models in a bubble wrap dress, a shower curtain dress, and a black gown with a bicycle-wheel headband.

-While we love Jeremy Scott’s message of recycling behind his trash-inspired collection, we think only the likes of Katy Perry could get away with wearing it.
+While we love Jeremy Scott’s message of recycling behind his trash-inspired collection, we think only the likes of Katy Perry could pull it off.

 Do you love the Moschino Fall 2017 collection, or do you think it’s, well, trash?
-Check out how it compares with the previous Barbie-themed Moschino Spring 2015 collection and the fast-food-inspired Moschino Fall 2014 collection.
+Compare it with the previous Barbie-themed Moschino Spring 2015 collection and the fast-food-inspired Moschino Fall 2014 collection.

 Explore More Moschino Moments